UN chief: Mercenaries are ‘feeding off’ terrorism and crime

-UNITED NATIONS (AP) — U.N.
-Secretary-General Antonio Guterres says reports suggest there has been “a surge in the use of mercenaries,” who are not only fighting in wars and illegally exploiting natural resources but are now “feeding off” transnational organized crime, terrorism and violent extremism.
+UNITED NATIONS (AP) — Secretary-General Antonio Guterres said Monday that reports suggest there has been “a surge in the use of mercenaries,” who are not only fighting in wars and illegally exploiting natural resources but are now “feeding off” transnational organized crime, terrorism and violent extremism.

-The U.N. chief called Monday for much broader support for regional and international conventions against the use of mercenaries — and for strengthened efforts at preventing young people especially from becoming mercenaries.
+The U.N. chief called for much broader support for regional and international conventions against the use of mercenaries and said those compacts need to be updated.
+He also called for prosecuting mercenaries and for strengthening efforts at preventing people, especially the young, from being recruited as mercenaries.

-Rwandan Foreign Minister Richard Sezibera said that “we now see an increase in cyberattacks and industrial espionage carried out by mercenary groups in the comfort of their own homes.”
+Guterres told the Security Council that while “the shadowy nature” of mercenaries makes data hard to come by, their impact is clear in the worsening of conflicts, weakened stability of countries, the undermining of the rule of law and the large numbers of people forced to flee their homes.

-Sezibera said at a Security Council meeting that mercenaries “continue to evolve and innovate,” and the U.N. and African Union must respond.
+He said mercenary activities have “evolved over the years,” pointing to “illicit activities and trafficking by terrorist and mercenary groups” operating in Africa’s vast Sahel region and the alleged involvement of mercenaries in postelection violence in Ivory Coast in 2010.

 Most Read Nation & World Stories